 The final Briefing will be presented to Parliament in 2022.
 It will be available publicly as a resource and evidence base to help improve our justice system.

 The Briefing helps us think about the future and what will matter most for the long-term wellbeing of people in Aotearoa New Zealand.
-Your input is important to ensure we reflect the views of the community.
+Your input is important to ensure we reflect the views of the community in the Briefing.

 Public consultation on the focus areas for the Briefing closed on 30 November 2021.
 More than 1,500 New Zealanders took part.

 Thank you to everyone who participated in these surveys, we appreciate your time and input.
-These survey results are important as they will help inform the draft of the Briefing.
+These survey results have helped inform the draft of the Briefing.